jeffnts/desafio-webedia/README.md

 - [NodeJs](https://nodejs.org/en/) - Version 10+
 - [Docker](https://www.docker.com/products/docker-desktop)

-### Sit down, relax, get you coffee and here we go!
+### Sit down, relax, get your coffee and here we go!

 ## 3. Instalation
 1. Clone the project to your computer: